usagi-coffee/svallet/README.md

-# Svallet - Headless Svelte wallet logic for EVM & SVM.
+# svallet: headless svelte wallet logic for EVM & SVM.

+> Proof of Concept - expect bugs and breaking changes!

 Svallet is a headless wallet library for easily integrating wallet connection logic into your Svelte 5 dapps leveraging Svelte runes, it is a headless library which means you are supposed to build your own UI for connecting/disconnecting and managing the wallet.